aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

             )
     ```

-## Implement a Lambda Handler
+## Implement a Lambda handler

 The generated runtime projects include lambda handler wrappers which provide type-safety for implementing your API operations.
-You can implement your lambda handlers in any of the supported languages, and even mix and match languages for different operations if you like.
+You can implement your lambda handlers in any of the supported languages, or mix and match languages for different operations if you prefer.

 === "TS"

-    In the above TypeScript CDK application, we used `NodejsFunction` with the entry point as `say-hello.ts`, so we can define the lambda function in the same `infra` project.
+    In the TypeScript CDK application in the CDK construct, we used `NodejsFunction` which allows you to write your lambda handler code in the same `infra` project.
+Define `say-hello.ts` and use the generated lambda handler wrapper.

-    The implementation of `packages/infra/src/say-hello.ts` might look as follows:
+    For example, the implementation of `packages/infra/src/say-hello.ts` may include:

     ```ts
     import { sayHelloHandler } from "myapi-typescript-runtime"; // <- generated typescript runtime package